nischalmishrajiji/Mentalhealth/README.md

 # Mentalhealth

-- To start the server :  node app.js
+-To start the server :  node app.js
-- Add your system ip in .env file
+-Add your system ip in .env file

 ```mermaid
 flowchart TD